E Glass Fibre

 Glass thread is insensitive to variations in temperature and humidity and has a low expansion coefficient.

-Electrical properties
+Electrical Properties

-Its excellent electrical insulation properties, even at low thickness.
+E-glass threads have excellent electrical insulation properties, even at low thickness.

-Benefits of E- Fibreglass
+Benefits of E-fibreglass

 • Inorganic